nhoyt/text-editor/ConceptualModel-02.md

   considering the available actions on a particular block.
 * Need to encourage/prioritize block actions (insert block, convert to another block) over text/inline styling actions.
+* A block can only be inserted at the top level of the parent context, which may be (1) the document, (2) a table data cell or (3) a block quote (others?).
+* A paragraph can be split into two paragraphs using the enter key.
+* A list can be split into two lists using the enter key twice in succession.
+* These actions are necessary in order to insert a block, i.e. the user is not permitted to insert a block within a paragraph or list.
+* Likewise, tables need a mechanism for splitting into two tables.
+* In general, blocks need to maintain their integrity (you can't easily demolish them by inserting random blocks within them) but must also be easily divided.

 ## RELATIONSHIPS